herbertpieris/cdksecuritygroup/README.md

-# Welcome to your CDK Python project!
+# Hello Welcome to CDK Python project - Automation to Create, Update and Delete AWS Security Group!

+Here's the flow
+create csv to create, update or delete security group -> upload it to S3 bucket -> s3 put event will trigger

 This is a blank project for CDK development with Python.